skahds/boomer-shooter-fork/README.md

 Windows, it should be `lua51.dll`, compiled with `msvcbuild`.
 #### GLFW
-On Linux, you will need to copy `libglfw.so` to the root directory, and on Windows, you need to copy both `glfw3.dll` and `libglfw3dll.a` to the root directory.
+On Linux, you will need to copy `libglfw.so` to the root directory, and on Windows, you need to copy `glfw3.dll` to the root directory.

 Once you've compiled both LuaJIT and GLFW, you can then compile using `make`.
 ```bash